 - exposure to certain poisons, such as cyanide

-- Raynaud’s syndrome, a condition that can restrict blood flow to your fingers or toes
+- Raynaud’s phenomenon, a condition that can restrict blood flow to your fingers or toes

 Most causes of cyanosis are serious and a symptom of your body not getting enough oxygen.
-Over time, this condition will become life-threatening.
-It can lead to respiratory failure, heart failure, and even death, if left untreated.
+Some causes — such as heart attack, heart failure, and those that affect your breathing — are even life threatening.

 Seek emergency medical attention if you develop cyanosis along with any of the following symptoms:

-Your doctor can diagnose cyanosis just by looking at your skin.
-To diagnose the cause of cyanosis, your doctor will perform a complete physical exam.
+A doctor can diagnose cyanosis just by looking at your skin.
+To diagnose the cause of your cyanosis, the doctor will perform a complete physical exam.
 They’ll ask you about your medical history and when your symptoms developed.

 They may also order one or more tests, such as: